amenzwa/amenzwa.github.io/computing/HowSlideRulesWork.md

 By around 3000 BC, Sumerians had invented the sexagesimal (base-$60$) number system, and they were using the [abacus](https://en.wikipedia.org/wiki/Abacus) by 2700 BC.
 Egyptians used simple measuring instruments and advanced geometry to survey property boundaries on the Nile flood planes and to erect the pyramids.
 By 220 BC, Persian astronomers were using the [astrolabe](https://en.wikipedia.org/wiki/Astrolabe) to calculate the latitude, to measure the height of objects, and to triangulate positions.
 Greeks constructed truly advanced mechanical instruments that predicted solar and lunar eclipses.
 The complexity and refinement exhibited by the [Antikythera mechanism](https://en.wikipedia.org/wiki/Antikythera_mechanism) from around 200 BC continues to amaze modern engineers.

 It could be said that astronomy evolved from measuring, tracking, and predicting the movements of the sun and the moon.
 When celestial navigation came to be used extensively during the 1500s during the age of global trade across the oceans, we began charting the night sky in earnest.
 Astronomical calculations involved manually manipulating large numbers.
-These calculations were tedious and error-prone.
+These calculations were tedious and error prone.

-In 1617, the brilliant Scottish mathematician [John Napier](https://en.wikipedia.org/wiki/John_Napier) published his method of mechanising [lattice multiplication](https://en.wikipedia.org/wiki/Lattice_multiplication).
+In 1617, a brilliant Scottish mathematician [John Napier](https://en.wikipedia.org/wiki/John_Napier) published his method of mechanising [lattice multiplication](https://en.wikipedia.org/wiki/Lattice_multiplication).
 This method is known today as [Napier's bones](https://en.wikipedia.org/wiki/Napier%27s_bones).
 A few years earlier in 1614, Napier discovered [logarithms](https://en.wikipedia.org/wiki/Logarithm).
 Perhaps it would be more appropriate to say Napier invented logarithms, for his discovery was motivated by his desire to simplify multiplication and division.
 Arithmetically, multiplication can be thought of as repeated additions, and division as repeated subtractions.
 Logarithmically, multiplication of two numbers can be reduced to addition of their logarithms, and division to subtraction thereof.
 Hence, multiplication and division of very large numbers can be reduced to straightforward addition and subtraction, with the aid of prepared logarithm and inverse logarithm tables.

 In 1620, [Edmund Gunter](https://en.wikipedia.org/wiki/Edmund_Gunter), an English astronomer, used Napier's logarithms to create a calculating device we now call [Gunter's scale](https://en.wikipedia.org/wiki/Edmund_Gunter#Gunter's_scale).
 The etchings on this device were not linear like a simple ruler, but logarithmic.
 To multiply two numbers, the length representing the multiplicand is first marked out on the logarithmic scale using a divider and, from thence, the length representing the multiplier is similarly marked out, thereby obtaining the product, which is the sum of the two logarithmic lengths.
 This device was the precursor to the slide rule.